Math0097/DPG-iForest/README.md

 </p>

 ## Metrics
-The graph-based nature of DPG provides significant enhancements in the direction of a complete mapping of the ensemble structure.
+The graph-based nature of DPG-iForest provides significant enhancements in the direction of a complete mapping of the ensemble structure.
 | Property     | Definition | Utility |
 |--------------|------------|---------|
 | _Inlier-Outlier Propagation Score_  | It evaluates the tendency of each node in the graph (representing a feature and its operator) to drive the decision-making process toward classifying data points as either `Outliers` or `Inliers`. |

-## The DPG library
+## The -iForest library

 #### Main script
 - `dpg_custom.py`: with this script it is possible to apply DPG-iForest to your dataset.